 State law requires that the Housing Element contain a statement of "the means by which consistency will be achieved with other general plan elements and community goals" (California Government Code Section 65583[c][6][B]).
 There are two aspects of this analysis: (1) an identification of other General Plan goals, policies, and programs that could affect implementation of the Housing Element or that could be affected by the implementation of the Housing Element, and (2) an identification of actions to ensure consistency between the Housing Element and affected parts of other General Plan elements.
 As shown below, the 2002-2020 General Plan contains several elements with policies related to housing, none of which conflict with the Housing Element.
+The City will review and revise, as necessary, the Housing Element for consistency when amendments are made to the General Plan.

-General Plan Element Description 1.4 Promote pride in community and excellence in design in conjunction with attention to and compatibility with existing residential and commercial environments.
+General Plan Element Policy Description 1.4 Promote pride in community and excellence in design in conjunction with attention to and compatibility with existing residential and commercial environments.
 1.5 Continue to protect the privacy of neighbors and minimize the appearance of bulk in new homes and additions to existing homes.
 1.6 Continue to provide for site planning and architectural design review within the city, with a focus on mass, scale, character, and materials.
 1.7 Enhance neighborhood character by promoting architectural design of new homes, additions to existing homes, and residential developments that is compatible in the context of surrounding neighborhoods.
-1.8 Consider neighborhood desires regarding the character of future development through the establishment of development or design regulations.
-Community 3.3 Encourage pedestrian- and bicycle-oriented design in the Downtown.
-Design and Historic 3.8 Encourage the development of affordable housing above the ground floor throughout the Downtown.
-Resources 4.3 Evaluate development applications to ensure compatibility with residential neighborhoods south of the corridor.
+Community 1.8 Consider neighborhood desires regarding the character of future development through the establishment of development or design regulations.
+Community Design and 3.3 Encourage pedestrian- and bicycle-oriented design in the Downtown.
+Historic Resources 3.8 Encourage the development of affordable housing above the ground floor throughout the Downtown.
+4.3 Evaluate development applications to ensure compatibility with residential neighborhoods south of the corridor.
 6.1 Ensure that the integrity of historic structures and the parcels on which they are located are preserved through the implementation of applicable design, building, and fire codes.
 6.2 The City shall regard demolition of Landmark structures, and historically significant resources, which have HRI rankings of 60 to 100 as a last resort.
 Demolition would be permitted only after the City determines that the resource retains no reasonable economic use, that demolition is necessary to protect health, safety and welfare or that demolition is necessary to proceed with a new project where the benefits of the new project outweigh the loss of the historic resource.
-6.3 Work with property owners to preserve historic resources within the community, including the orchard, or representative portion thereof, on the civic center site.
+6.3 Work with property owners to preserve historic resources within the community, including the orchard, or representative portion thereof,